ryanrolds/presentations/slides/cicd.md

 ---
 class: middle, no-dots

-# ⚙️ Integration
+# ⚙️Integration

 * 📋 Does it work as expected?
 * 🔍 Did I follow team standards?
 * 🚢 Can I confidently ship it?

 ???
+Integration is about building the software and confirming it works as expected.
+Build, test, lint, etc.
+Northstar is CI passing means you can ship it.

 ---
 class: middle, no-dots

 # 🚢Deployment

-* 🏗️ Create infrastructure
 * ⚙️ Deploy application
 * 👩‍💻 Promote to Production
+* 🏗️ Create infrastructure

+???
+Deployment is very much dependent on your application and where it's being deployed.
+Creating infrastructure is an often overlooked part of deployments.
+Buckets, managed databases, DNS records, etc...

 ---
 class: middle, no-dots